 Stop the Tour, is a We Are Buzzers production and the latest instalment in BT Sport Films’ award-winning documentary series.
-It premieres in the UK on BT Sport on December 28th 2019, at 7.30pm.

 South Africa's recent Rugby World Cup win provided one of the greatest ever sporting moments.
 Siya Kolisi, South Africa's first black captain, led a team to victory that represents the whole country.
 Sparking days of jubilant scenes in South Africa, such a moment would have been impossible under apartheid.
 Stop the Tour charts one of the defining aspects of the country’s journey to that moment.